cerner/terra-toolkit/docs/Wdio_Utility.md

          - misMatchTolerance: number between 0 and 100 that defines the degree of mismatch to consider two images as identical, increasing this value will decrease test coverage.
 Defaults to the global visualRegression.compare.misMatchTolerance.
          - viewportChangePause: the number of milliseconds to wait after a viewport change.
 Defaults to the global visualRegression.viewportChangePause.
     - See [matchScreenshot-spec.js](https://github.com/cerner/terra-toolkit/blob/master/tests/wdio/matchScreenshot-spec.js) for example usage.
-- `Terra.should.matchScreenshotExactly()` mocha-chai convenience method that takes a screenshot for the specified viewports and verifies the images are within an exact match.
-This method accepts the same arguments as `Terra.should.matchScreenshot()` and also provides its own mocha it test case.
 - `Terra.should.themeEachCustomProperty()` mocha-chai convenience method that runs a visual comparison test for each custom property given.
 Note: this method provides its own mocha it test case.
 The methods accepts these arguments (in this order):
     - String (optional): the element selector to take a screenshot of.
 Defaults to the global terra.selector.
     - Object: list of themeable-variable key-value pairs such that the key is the themeable-variable name and the value is the css value to check in the screenshot.